enriquepablo/nlproject/docs/npl_foundation.rst

 as logical connectives,
 and the only production rule is modus ponens.
 Variables are denoted by "x1", "x2"...
-and are always universally quantified in their outernmost scope;
+and are always universally quantified in their outernmost scope (sentence);
 and individuals are denoted by any secuence of lower case letters.
 The predicates are "isa" (for belongs to) and "are" (for is a subset of),